UlyssesZh/105cd-group-proj/README.md

-# 105CD Group 5 project
+# The Papillion Effect

+A visual novel about magic and time travel.

+This is a group project for a class assignment.

 ## Development notes